Top 20 Betting Sites for The Masters 2025

 Everything you need to know about the best betting sites to use for the 2025 Masters this April

-April marks the start of majors season in golf, and it begins with the sport’s showpiece event – the Masters.
+The Masters has arrived and the leading players in the game are ready to compete for the coveted Green Jacket.

-The tournament, held every year at Augusta National Golf Club in Georgia, USA, is the most prestigious in the sport, with winners awarded the famous Green Jacket – the most coveted award in golf.
+The tournament, held every year at Augusta National Golf Club in Georgia, USA, is the most prestigious in the sport, and draws attention from golf fans all over the world.

-This reputation, combined with the location as the first major of the year, means that the Masters is a big event in the world of sports betting too, with the range of players and varied circumstances attracting plenty of wagers.
+Not only is the Masters a viewing spectacle, but it’s also a top event for betting.
+There are plenty of Masters betting offers for bettors to sink their teeth into over the four days of the competition.

-It’s vital that punters choose the top UK bookmakers for the Masters, so we’ve compiled a guide to the best Masters betting sites for 2025.
+Punters are on the lookout for the best Masters betting sites for 2025, and we’ve casted our eye over the bookmakers that offer a diverse range of markets, competitive odds and standout promotions.

-Below, punters will find our recommended sites, as well as a guide to Masters golf betting, information on promotions and the latest US Masters golf betting odds.
+Below, punters will find our recommended sites, as well as a guide to Masters golf betting, information on Masters free bets and the latest US Masters golf betting odds.

-The table below details our recommendations for the best Masters betting sites, that includes both established operators and new betting sites, with consideration given to their welcome offers, existing golf-related promotions and the overall functionality and usability of the site and betting app.
+Our table below features our recommendations for the best Masters betting sites, that includes both established operators and new betting sites, with consideration given to their sign-up offers, existing golf-related promotions and the overall functionality and usability of the site and betting app.

 Rank